 When attending any event, the lead person should obtain the International Letter of Introduction (pdf) which is issued by BSA International to registered members upon the recommendation of their local council.
 The letter identifies the scout or scouter as an official member of a recognized national association of the World Organization of the Scout Movement.

 Probably, the most common way to get an international scouting experience is by registering with BSA for a World Jamboree.
 The next World Jamboree is at Summit Bechtel Reserve, West Virginia in 2019.
-More information about the 24th World Scout Jamboree can be found on at this web sites - 2019wsj.org.
+More information about the 24th World Scout Jamboree can be found on at this web site - 2019wsj.org.
+If you are interested in attending and would like to register, the web site is - 2019wsj.us.
+Those that register before Jan.
+31, 2018 will save $100 off the total.

 World Jamborees are for scouts, both Venturers and Boy Scouts, between the ages of 14-17 and happen every four years.
 With a four year window, that means every scout will have one opportunity to attend as a youth.
 To join a BSA contingent, a Venturer or Scout must follow the process that will be provided by BSA International.